nextcloud/all-in-one/readme.md

 ### How to store the files/installation on a separate drive?
 You can move the whole docker library and all its files including all Nextcloud AIO files and folders to a separate drive by first mounting the drive in the host OS (NTFS is not supported) and then following this tutorial: https://www.guguweb.com/2019/02/07/how-to-move-docker-data-directory-to-another-location-on-ubuntu/<br>
 (Of course docker needs to be installed first for this to work.)

+### How to migrate from an already existing Nextcloud installation to Nextcloud AIO?
+Please see the following documentation on this: [migration.md](https://github.com/nextcloud/all-in-one/blob/main/migration.md)